Cysharp/MemoryPack/README.md

 `[values...]`

-Fixed array don't have any data count.
+Fixed array doesn't have any data count.
 The count is derived from the C# schema with the \[MemoryPackArrayLength] attribute.

 ### String